 Capturing an image for the Leprosy Intelligent Image Atlas at Fiocruz in Brazil

 Leprosy is one of the oldest diseases known to man, but today an estimated 2-3 million people are still living with physical disability and stigmatization as a result of the disease.
-The disease often occurs in hard-to-reach communities with poor access to healthcare and where untreated patients continue to spread the infection.
-For the past decade, more than 200,000 people have been newly diagnosed with the disease every year – including thousands of children.
+The disease often occurs in hard-to-reach communities with poor access to healthcare, where untreated patients continue to spread the infection.
+For the past decade, over 200,000 people have been newly diagnosed with the disease each year – including thousands of children.
 This lack of progress partly results from dwindling attention from health services and a decrease in political will, funding and the absence of new tools to fight the disease.
 It demonstrates the urgent need for the global health community to join forces and unite our efforts to interrupt further spread of the disease.

 Watch this short video about how Novartis and the Novartis Foundation are working to make leprosy history.

 View this photo essay on The Guardian about tackling leprosy in the Philippines.